 “If you need help from your children during your own retirement,” she said in her guidebook, “you can make it impossible for your grandchildren to get a great education, because your adult children will be too busy taking care of you.”

 While your children can work, get scholarships and grants, and borrow money at reasonable rates for school, she explained in her book, you can’t do many of these things to pay for life in retirement.
 Still, establishing a tax-advantaged education savings plan such as a 529 college savings plan that grandparents, aunts, uncles, and friends can contribute to is a great idea.
-(Learn more: 529 investment strategies: A primer)
+(Learn more: A primer on college financial aid)

 Another option is to use the cash value in a whole life insurance policy to fund all or part of your child’s education.
 Because withdrawals reduce your death benefit and increase the chance a policy will lapse or result in a tax bill, and the main purpose of life insurance is to provide protection for your family, it’s important to talk with your financial professional about the pros and cons of this option.